consensus-shipyard/ipc/docs/quickstart-calibration.md

 2b23b8298dff7711819172252f9df3c84531b1d9@172.26.0.2:26650
 [cargo-make] INFO - Build Done in 13.38 seconds.
 ```
 Remember the address of your bootstrap for the next step.
-This address has the following format `id@ip:port`, and by default shows its Docker address.
+This address has the following format `id@ip:port`, and by default shows the public IP of your network interface.
 Feel free to adjust the `ip` to use a reachable IP for your deployment so other nodes can contact it (in our case our localhost IP, `127.0.0.1`).

 * To advertise the endpoint to the rest of nodes in the network we need to run:
 ```bash